Freezylex/Freezy_lex/README.md

 Structure:

 ---- Thesis: my final work as an undergraduate student in HSE.
+Topic: Liquidity Premium Estimation in the Russian Government Bonds Market

 ---- Research Assistant (needs updating)